-The Crook County Board of Commissioners will now meet in executive session under ORS 192.660(2)(h) for the purpose of consulting with counsel concerning the legal rights and duties of a public body with regard to current litigation or litigation likely to be filed; ORS 192.660(2)(d) To conduct deliberations with persons designated by the governing body to carry on labor negotiations; and ORS 192.660(2)(f) To consider information or records that are exempt by law from public inspection.
+The Crook County Board of Commissioners will now meet in executive session under ORS 192.660(2)(h) for the purpose of consulting with counsel concerning the legal rights and duties of a public body with regard to current litigation or litigation likely to be filed; and ORS 192.660(2)(b) To consider the dismissal or disciplining of, or to hear complaints or charges brought against, a public officer, employee, staff member or individual agent who does not request an open hearing.

 Representative of the news media and designated staff shall be allowed to attend the executive session.
 All other members of the audience are asked to leave the room.
 Representatives of the news media are specifically directed not to report on any of the deliberations during the executive session, except to state the general subject of the session as previously announced.
 No decision may be made in executive session.
-At the end of the executive session, we will return to open session and welcome the audience back into the room.
+At the end of the executive session, we will return to open

-- 12. ORS 192.660(2)(h) Consulting with Counsel concerning the legal rights and duties of a public body with regard to current litigation or litigation likely to be filed. - 13.
-ORS 192.660(2)(d) To conduct deliberations with persons designated by the governing body to carry on labor negotiations. - 14.
-ORS 192.660(2)(f) To consider information or records that are exempt by law from public inspection.
+- 14. ORS 192.660(2)(h) Consulting with Counsel concerning the legal rights and duties of a public body with regard to current litigation or litigation likely to be filed. - 15.
+ORS 192.660(2)(b) To consider the dismissal or disciplining of, or to hear complaints or charges brought against, a public officer, employee, staff member or individual agent who does not request an open hearing.